 Since a disciple is a learner and we never come to know everything, then we can conclude that every believer has opportunities to grow to be more like Christ.
 We all have a “next step” that we can take to continue to change.

 Discipleship includes four categories of growth.
 We must grow with our:

 Open Door Equipping Center offers opportunities for growth in theses categories.
 Classes (lecture-based) and groups (2-12 in size and interactive) are available to expand the intellectual part of our discipleship.
 Groups (on-going and seasonal) are also available to change our hearts and make us emotionally and relationally healthy.
 The result of growth will always affect our “hands” through serving others in the church and our “feet” by going into our community and sharing the gospel with the lost.

-Many of these recommended “core” classes will be taught by a pastor or ministry leader and will be offered each trimester of ODEC.
-They are as follows:
+Many of these recommended “core” classes will be taught by a pastor or ministry leader and will be offered periodically throughout the year of ODEC.

 To view a list of current classes, view our course listings.